Blog>Trade>Starting a Business>Top tips on how to choose your working area

 • You'll only service homeowners within a 20-mile radius

-• For trips that require travelling for over 30 minutes, a discretionary travel charge will be agreed and invoiced upon completion of works
+• Longer trips inevitably mean higher expenses (for trips that require travelling for over 30 minutes, you could add a discretionary travel charge upon completion)

-If you do take on work further away, why not keep costs even lower and reduce the environmental impact of your fuel (hello extra selling point!) by buying or leasing an electric van?
+If you take on work further away, why not keep costs lower and reduce the environmental impact of your fuel?
+You can do so by buying or leasing an electric van.

-Of course, it’s entirely up to you how you choose your working area and go about setting your limits.
-You’re the boss after all, so it’s your business, your rules.
-It also depends on whether you live in an area with a high demand for your services.
-(Which you totally researched before you set up your business in the first place).
+Of course, it's entirely up to you how you choose your working area and go about setting your limits.
+You're the boss, after all, so it's your business, your rules.
+It also depends on competitor research, and whether you live in an area with a high demand for your services.

-Be sure to cost your business expenses and keep receipts of fuel charges to claim back on your expenses at the end of the year.
+Also, be sure to keep receipts of fuel charges to claim back on your expenses at the end of the year.

 How to find local work